Rate rise or refinance? The choice is yours

-Analysis by Mozo shows a borrower with a loan of $300,000 switching from the average variable rate of 4.63% to the lowest variable rate of 3.84% could save a refinancer $1,596 over 12 months.
+Analysis by Mozo shows a borrower with a loan of $300,000 switching from the current* average variable rate in the Mozo database of 4.35% to the lowest variable rate of 3.39% could save a refinancer $1,896 over 12 months.

-Demand for fixed rate loans is also likely to increase as borrowers look for certainty when it comes to their monthly repayments.
+Demand for fixed rate loans is also likely to increase as borrowers look for certainty when it comes to their monthly repayments, with a number of competitive fixed rate deals currently on offer.

 Potential refinancing savings: